Who Was Tokyo Rose?

 The idea was to demoralize the soldiers, to tell them that their girls back home were seeing other men.
 She did call the troops “boneheads,” but she never dispersed much propaganda, as was the main goal of the broadcasts.
 Iva never called herself Tokyo Rose on the air.
 She called herself Ann and later Orphan Ann.
 Tokyo Rose was a term created by the lonely men out in the South Pacific who were delighted to hear what they imagined as an exotic geisha-type woman.
 Iva created 340 broadcasts.

-The irony was that Iva wished desperately to return to the U.S. She worked as a radio personality for three years, during which time she fell in love with a Japanese-Puerto Rican man.
+The irony was that Iva wished desperately to return to the U.S. She worked as a radio personality for three years, during which time she fell in love with a Japanese-Portuguese man.
 They were married in 1945.
 In August of that year, America dropped two bombs on Japan and their government subsequently surrendered.